Appearance

 - Respect the

-Retry-Afterheader before retrying. - Apply exponential backoff and jitter to avoid synchronized retry storms (adding a small random component to the retry delay so that not all clients retry at exactly the same time).
+Retry-Afterheader before retrying - Apply exponential backoff and jitter to avoid synchronized retry storms (adding a small random component to the retry delay, so that not all clients retry at the exact same time).

 Best Practices: